 Senior citizens may apply for free tuition and fees provided by the Senior Citizens Higher Education Act of 1974.
 Students at least sixty (60) years of age who have been domiciled in Virginia for one year are eligible to audit up to three courses per semester with no tuition and fee cost.
-Additionally, if their taxable income for Virginia income tax purposes did not exceed \$15,000 for the year preceding enrollment, they may take courses for credit without tuition and fee cost on a space-available basis.
+Additionally, if their taxable income for Virginia income tax purposes did not exceed \$23,850 for the year preceding enrollment, they may take courses for credit without tuition and fee cost on a space-available basis.
 Policy limits tuition-free enrollment to a maximum of 49% of any credit class.
+Contact Student Services at 757-789-1720 for more information.